RadicaIEdward/RadicaIEdward/README.md

 #### What is Web Page Development?

-If ypu have to ask, you can't afford it...
+If you have to ask, you can't afford it...

 ## Acknowledgements